jtambe/tech-talks/aws-workshop/README.md

 ```

 8. With your skill done (or partly done) you can connect the two AWS resources.
-To do this locat the arn in the top right corner of the lamda dashboard for your specific lambda funtion.
-Copy this arn number into the Alexa Developer Console's configuration tab. make sure North America is checked, and save your skill.
+To do this locate the arn in the top right corner of the lamda dashboard for your specific lambda function.
+Copy this arn number into the Alexa Developer Console's configuration tab.
+Make sure North America is checked, and save your skill.
 You should now be able to access it directly from the echo Dot you set by using the invocation name.

 ![ASK configuration panel with ARN](/aws-workshop/img2.png)